aayani/pet-store/README.md

 ### Prerequisites

-Before running the application, make sure you have the following software installed on your system.
+Before running the project on your system, make sure you have the following software installed.

 - [yarn](https://yarnpkg.com) - fast and reliable dependency management
 - [docker](https://docker.com) - OS level virtualization to deliver packages called containers